Drunk on Licensed Premises

 The case against 59 year old Christmas Chaplin was proved and he was fined 5s and costs.

-Christmas married Elizabeth Lincoln in the parish church of Great Ellingham on 17th October 1857.
+He married Elizabeth Lincoln in the Parish Church of Great Ellingham on 17th October, 1857.
 Christmas was a 41 year old labourer and a bachelor.
 39 year old Elizabeth was also single and described as a servant.
 Both had been living in Great Ellingham at the time of their marriage.

 The couple lived in Great Ellingham all their lives and are buried in the churchyard.
 Christmas died aged 86 in 1902.
 He outlived Elizabeth by 9 years.

 When initially writing the blog, I had not found any evidence that Christmas and Elizabeth had any children.
 However, I now believe the couple had a son, Alfred Lincoln, born in 1845 before his parents married.

 Great Ellingham Parish Registers: Norfolk Record Office PD/609.
 Also available at FamilySearch.org https://www.familysearch.org/search/image/index?owc=4J8C-CB7%3A29627201%3Fcc%3D1416598

 1841 census: HO 107/781/8